arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 ### Model Testing

-After training, the model is evaluated using a test dataset comprising previously unseen audio samples.
-This evaluation helps ensure the model generalizes nicely to new data and accurately determines glass-breaking events under various conditions.
+After training, the model is evaluated using a test dataset that includes previously unseen audio samples.
+This evaluation helps ensure the model generalizes adequately to new data and determine glass-breaking events under various conditions.

 ![Model Testing Results](assets/edge-model-test.png)

-The image above shows the testing results with an accuracy of 99.12%.
-The confusion matrix highlights the model's ability to classify audio samples correctly while identifying potential areas for improvement.
+The image above shows the testing results with an accuracy of **99.12%**.

+The confusion matrix highlights the model's capability to classify audio samples correctly while identifying potential areas for improvement.

-Misclassifications mainly occurred for short-duration glass-breaking sounds, suggesting the need for additional data or refinement of the processing pipeline to improve robustness.
-Regular updates to the dataset with new samples can address such limitations and enhance performance.
+Misclassifications mainly happened for short-duration glass-breaking sounds, suggesting the need for additional data or refinement of the processing pipeline to improve robustness.
+Regular updates to the dataset with new samples can address such limitations and improve performance.

 ***The model performance can be affected if the application is implemented in a very different environment than the one used for training.
 It is recommended that the datasets be provided with new samples and the model be retrained for a new and upgraded deployment.***